 Track and intensity forecast are not very relevant to describe impacts at local level.
-This is why TC products should focus on associated hazards (violent winds, torrential rainfall, storm surges, coastal submersion, floods and landslides).
-During the Batsirai event, specific attention has been paid to deliver impact forecasts, including rainfall amounts prediction, flash flood prediction and coastal submersion forecasts, including TC products based on new methods merging TC forecasters human expertise and spread information included in NWP ensemble models.
+This is why TC products should focus on associated hazards (violent winds, torrential rainfall, storm surges, coastal inundation, floods and landslides).
+During the Batsirai event, specific attention has been paid to deliver impact forecasts, including rainfall amounts prediction, flash flood prediction and coastal inundation forecasts, including TC products based on new methods merging TC forecasters human expertise and spread information included in NWP ensemble models.

 In order to better take in account, the potential impacts of TCs, the TC EWS for La Réunion Island is now based on a two-dimensional approach mixing winds and rains.
 Formerly the criteria defining “cyclonic conditions” was solely based on the winds (cyclonic winds corresponding to peak gusts exceeding 150 km/h).
 Since December 2018 the system has changed in La Réunion and is now based on a matrix of decisions combining forecasted max winds and expected return periods of the rains (Figure 1.4-2).
 Hydrological background is also considered (if heavy rains were observed before the event, the level will be raised to consider the impact of saturation of soils on the water run-off or overflow.